microsoft/aed-content-nasa-su20/Intro-InstallationModule/3-Python.md

 ## Real World Examples of Python at Work

-Examples of software written in Python include YouTube, Dropbox, parts of Google, and many more.
+Examples of software that include Python code are YouTube, Dropbox, Google, and many more.
 NASA even has a page of open sourced projects, many of which are programmed in Python.

 ## Jupyter Notebooks and Python